JuanMoral337/Flatmate/README.md

 - Added visual email feedback.
 - Added filter panel for gender and budget.
 - Improved readability and color contrast on cards.
+- Added a telephone number in the output, for the user to contact his highest matches
 ---

 #Installation & Access